-This document contains the FY 2019-2020 Unified Planning Work Program (UPWP) for metropolitan transportation planning activities for the Salem-Keizer Transportation Management Area (Map 1) coordinated and provided by the Salem-Keizer Area Transportation Study (SKATS).
+This document contains the FY 2020-2021 Unified Planning Work Program (UPWP) for metropolitan transportation planning activities for the Salem-Keizer Transportation Management Area (Map 1) coordinated and provided by the Salem-Keizer Area Transportation Study (SKATS).
 SKATS staff are employed by the Mid-Willamette Valley Council of Governments (MWVCOG).

-All the products and activities programmed in the SKATS UPWP derive directly from products and processes prescribed for Metropolitan Planning Organizations (MPOs) by federal and state transportation and air quality statutes and regulations.
-Federal statutes and regulations include:
+All the products and activities programmed in the SKATS UPWP derive directly from products and processes prescribed for Metropolitan Planning Organizations (MPOs) by federal and state transportation and air quality statutes and regulations (see section VI C for the list of these statues and regulations).